dotnet/docs-maui/docs/android/emulator/device-manager.md

     > [!NOTE]
     > Google Play Store images are available only for some base device types such as Pixel, Pixel 2, Pixel 3, and Nexus 5.
 This is indicated by the text `(+ Store)` in the image name.

-01. Use the property list to change some of the most commonly-modified properties.
+01. Use the property list to change some of the most commonly modified properties.
 To make changes to properties, see [Editing Android Virtual Device Properties](device-properties.md).

 01. Add any additional properties that you need to explicitly set with the **Add Property** box at the bottom of the window: